olehmelnyk/earthquake-app/development-plan.md

 ### GraphQL N+1:
 - **Issue:** Unoptimized resolvers could slow down list queries.
 - **Solution:** Use DataLoader or Prisma joins.
+- **Note for Take-Home Assignment:** We acknowledge this potential problem but won't implement DataLoader in this assignment to focus on core requirements.
+In a production environment, this would be addressed to ensure optimal performance.

 ### Database Performance:
 - **Issue:** Unindexed queries on 5,304 records could be slow.